kyllew/kuisser/public/Domain 1 Questions.md

 		3. Interpretability: Unlike neural networks (which are "black box" models) or linear/logistic regression (which are better for binary classification or continuous outputs), decision trees provide clear decision paths that can be followed from root to leaf, making it easy to explain how the model arrived at its classification.
 		The other options are less suitable because:
 		- Linear regression (B) is for predicting continuous numerical values
-		- Logistic regression (C) is primarily for binary classification
+		- K-means clustering (C) is an unsupervised learning algorithm that groups similar data points together based on feature similarity, not appropriate for a supervised classification task where specific gene categories are already defined
 		- Examples
 			- Heart disease prediction
 			- Fraud detection